 This is itinerary is one of many tours run by GW Travel/The Trans-Siberian Express Company.

-Our morning city tour of Moscow principally takes us to Red Square, an iconic symbol of Russia’s former military and political might.
-Here we see an eclectic mix of fascinating architecture, such as the ornate St Basil’s Cathedral with its magnificent onion-domed spires, the grandeur of The Kremlin and the sombre and evocative site of Lenin’s tomb.
+Our touring programme of Moscow principally takes us to the grandeur of the Kremlin – the spiritual, historical and political heart of Moscow – and to see the treasures of the Tsars in the Armoury Chamber.
+We also visit Red Square, an iconic symbol of Russia’s former military and political might with its eclectic mix of fascinating architecture, such as the ornate St Basil’s Cathedral’s magnificent onion-domed spires, the beautiful facade of the world famous GUM department store, constructed in Tsarist times, and the sombre and evocative site of Lenin’s tomb.

-We arrive at the picturesque and historic city of Kazan by mid-morning.
-Situated on the River Volga, Kazan is the capital of Tatarstan.
+Situated on the River Volga, the picturesque and historic city of Kazan is the capital of Tatarstan.
 Here we have the opportunity to see for ourselves its rich tapestry of history and culture.
 One of the highlights of this city tour is our exploration of the Kremlin Fortress, a UNESCO World Heritage Site.
-Within the walls of this ancient citadel we will explore its stunning mosque and onion-domed cathedral.
-After enjoying a relaxing dinner on the Golden Eagle, you may wish to retire to our welcoming bar car where you can enjoy drinks with new friends whilst listening to our resident pianist.
+Within the walls of this ancient citadel we will explore its stunning mosque and picture-perfect onion-domed cathedral.

 A day to unwind and reflect on the many sights and sounds we have experienced on our journey so far.
 Chat to your fellow passengers, perhaps learn a few words of Russian or simply enjoy the ever changing landscape outside your window as it unfolds.